Alopias subexigua

-Alopias subexigua is extinct species of thresher shark, that lived in the Eocene to Miocene.
+Alopias subexigua is an extinct species of thresher shark, that lived in the Eocene to Miocene.
 It is known only from teeth.
-Alopias subexigua was discovered in North America, in California.
+Alopias subexigua was discovered in North America, in California, Asia, Portugal, and Africa.

+Classification

+The classification of A. subexigua is in debate, as is the case of most sharks.
+A. subexigua is a related species to the also extinct Small or Modest Thresher shark (Alopias exigua), whose fossils are very similar to genus Isurus.
+A. subexigua is placed in the family Alopiidae.